Black coffee. Red wine. Neil Young. Overflowing wardrobe. Lots of plants. Books. That’s Jess Hatzis in a nutshell.

 Frank body is one of the fastest growing beauty brands in the world selling over 3 million units in 141 countries.

-We caught up with Jess, ahead of The Entrepreneurs’ Unconvention to find out the secrets behind frank body’s viral success.
+We caught up with Jess, ahead of The Entrepreneurs’ Unconvention in 2018 to find out the secrets behind Frank Body’s viral success.

 So many aspiring entrepreneurs have great ideas but get stuck when it comes to actually building the first version of their product.
 Can you share what sparked the idea for frank body and then how you went about actually creating a product that works?

 That’s the hardest part, isn’t it?
 It’s easy to talk & dream about doing something new, but actually doing it requires discipline and hard work.
 For us, we couldn’t imagine not doing it.
 It involved a lot of googling, a lot of late nights, a lot of research, and a lot of hustle.
 We’ve worked in branding for many years – Bree and I also co-own a creative agency called Willow & Blake.
 Frank body, for us, was an opportunity to show people what can be done when you commit to a brand idea 110%.